10 January 2026

 With manual billing:

-Manual systems depend on:
+Manual systems depend heavily on:

-| Aspect | Manual Billing | POS Software |
+| Aspect | Manual Billing | Restaurant POS Software |

 |---|---|---|

-| Billing speed | Slow | Fast |
+| Billing Speed | Slow | Fast |

-| Billing accuracy | Error-prone | Automated |
+| Billing Accuracy | Error-prone | Automated |

-| GST compliance | Manual calculation | Auto-calculated |
+| GST Compliance | Manual | Auto-calculated |

-| Inventory tracking | Manual | Real-time |
+| Inventory Tracking | Manual | Real-time |

 | Reports | Time-consuming | Instant |